DanielSWolf/rhubarb-lip-sync/README.md

 # Rhubarb Lip-Sync

-Rhubarb Lip-Sync is a command-line tool that automatically creates mouth animation from voice recordings.
+[Rhubarb Lip-Sync](https://github.com/DanielSWolf/rhubarb-lip-sync) is a command-line tool that automatically creates mouth animation from voice recordings.
 You can use it for characters in computer games, in animated cartoons, or in any other project that requires animating mouths based on existing recordings.

 Right now, Rhubarb Lip-Sync produces files in XML format (a special text format).
 If you're a programmer, this makes it easy for you to use the output in whatever way you like.
 If you're not a programmer, however, there is currently no direct way to import the result into your favorite animation tool.
 If this is what you need, feel free to [create an issue](https://github.com/DanielSWolf/rhubarb-lip-sync/issues) telling me what tool you're using.
 I might add support for a few popular animation tools in the future.

-## Mouth positions
+## Mouth shapes

-At the moment, Rhubarb Lip-Sync uses a fixed set of eight mouth positions, named from A-H. These mouth positions are based on the six mouth shapes (A-F) originally developed at the Hanna-Barbera studios for classic shows such as Scooby-Doo and The Flintstones.
+At the moment, Rhubarb Lip-Sync uses a fixed set of eight mouth shapes, named from A-H. These mouth shapes are based on the six mouth shapes (A-F) originally developed at the Hanna-Barbera studios for classic shows such as Scooby-Doo and The Flintstones.

 | Name | Image | Description |
 | ---- | ----- | ----------- |